flo-bit/ui-kit/src/routes/(main)/docs/philosophy/Philosophy.md

 This ui kit's main aim is to help you build webapps that look good very fast.

-It's not designed to be super customizable, but instead offers you a bunch of good-looking-by-default components.
+It's not designed to be super customizable, but instead offers you a bunch of good-looking-by-default components that are as easy to use as possible.

 ## Two colors

-Still all apps looking the same is kinda boring, so there are is one easy and quick way to customize all components.
+Still all apps looking the same is kinda boring, so there is one easy and quick way to customize all components.

 The main idea is having two colors (in all tailwind shades from 50 up to 950):